30 students will beautify a local community garden in the Mount Eden area of the South Bronx addressing food injustice with performance art.

 Last years events included movies night, introduction workshops, maintenance and manicures, garden parties, fashion events, comedy & burlesque and rides.

 The 123rd Street community garden was destroyed by a building collapse in 2012.
-Help us to rebuild our urban oasis and a source for respite and education for the community, elderly, students, and youth groups.
+Help us rebuild our urban oasis.

 The Pittsburgh Community Improvement Association, Inc. is a nonprofit organization that serves low income families through the Pittsburgh Gardening Initiative.
 We have served 48 families this year.